paul-grozav/gtp_library/windows/azure_cbl_mariner.md

 because the msrdc talks to weston over a TCP connection.
 And when that connection is lost, the windows either go away(while GUI apps are still running and sending their video output to weston, but no client is reading/rendering it) , or the windows just freeze.
-This is known to happen when Windows goes to sleep or hibernates, when you change network settings(enable/disable connection, plug/unplug ethernet cables), or when you plug/unplug external monitors.
+This is known to happen when Windows is locked(the user session is locked) or when windows goes to sleep or hibernates, when you change network settings(enable/disable connection, plug/unplug ethernet cables), or when you plug/unplug external monitors.
 There are numerous issues open on this, this being one of them: https://github.com/microsoft/wslg/issues/1098 , but apparently Microsoft has not prioritized the fix for this in the past ~5 years or so.
 A simple fix like reconnecting from msrdc if the connection is dropped, would help a lot.